Drangleic

 This special soul this guardian possesses is used to acquire a vast amount of souls or create a great power.

-Soul of the Throne Surveiller.
+Soul of the Throne Watcher.

 Thus, Vendrick fled down the King’s Passage, leaving the Looking Glass Knight to cover his escape.
-From there, the king headed down to the Undead Crypt, though it apparently wasn’t his initial stop.
+From there, the monarch headed down to the Undead Crypt, though it apparently wasn’t his initial stop.
 A Dragonrider can be found guarding a peculiar doorway at the Shrine of Amana, one which only unlocks when we aren’t Hollow and have already slain Vendrick — most likely, the same mechanism sensing our human form detects some trace of the king on our person and presumes us him.
 Once inside, we are met with the king’s soul, presumably just a piece, seated in a fancy chair, a small alcove leading to a chest storing his attire.
 From this, we can deduce that the king initially squatted there behind this door, content with just a chair and one change of clothes.
 But paranoia regarding his wife evidently motivated him to get up and flee deeper into the ruins.
-For whatever reason, he left a sizable chunk of his soul behind along with the guard, though the opening mechanism might suggest that he was still open to the possibility of coming back so long as he remained sane.
+For whatever reason, he left a sizable chunk of his power behind along with the guard, though the opening mechanism might suggest that he was still open to the possibility of coming back so long as he remained sane.

 King Vanclad executed various experiments in order to cleanse the curse that spans the country.